omar-azmi/github_aid_ts/readme.md

 first, you need to know that the extension is supposed to be a single javascript file that is executed after your designated injection-target website has loaded (this being "github.com" for this extension). <br>
 the javascript file to be ran is specified in the manifest file ([`/src/manifest.json`](./src/manifest.json)), under `manifest["content_scripts"][0]["js"][0]`. <br>
-the global context available to this javascript of yours is simply the same as the one available to the target webpage (i.e. you are in the `window` environment), in addition to having a limitied number of browser-extension features, such as: `chrome.storage` and `chrome.runtime` (or in the case of firefox: `browser.storage` and `browser.runtime`). <br>
+the global context available to this javascript of yours is simply the same as the one available to the target webpage (i.e. you are in the `window` environment), in addition to having a limited number of browser-extension features, such as: `chrome.storage` and `chrome.runtime` (or in the case of firefox: `browser.storage` and `browser.runtime`). <br>
 moreover, by web-security design, you cannot do static imports in any content_script (so `import {x, y, z} from "./abc.js"` is disallowed). <br>
 however, you *can* dynamically import using `const {x, y, z} = await import("./abc.js")`, but it **will** require that the target webpage has access to that imported file, which it currently doesn't, because the file sits locally in your browser. <br>
-hence, you will need to give the target webiste *access* to your imported javascript files, which is done by specifying the `manifest["web_accessible_resources"]` entry in the manifest file. <br>
+hence, you will need to give the target website *access* to your imported javascript files, which is done by specifying the `manifest["web_accessible_resources"]` entry in the manifest file. <br>
 here's how it should look: <br>
 ```ts
 // manifest.json